Ellen Schutt: Personal life and family

-Ellen Schutt has two brothers and two sisters.
+Schutt has two brothers and two sisters.
 She married Eric Barbour and moved to the village of Clinton, Rock County, Wisconsin.
 Schutt and Barbour have one child.
-Barbour is also a legislative staffer and a Republican Party organizer.
-He worked for Representative Samantha Kerkman in the Assembly and was campaign manager for state senator Van H. Wanggaard in his 2018 re-election campaign.
-He is currently a staffer in the State Senate, and was clerk of the Joint Review Committee on Criminal Penalties during the 2021-2022 session.
+Barbour is a legislative staffer and Republican Party organizer.
+He has worked for representative Samantha Kerkman in the Assembly and was campaign manager for state senator Van H. Wanggaard during his 2018 reelection campaign.